maxhoesel-ansible/ansible-collection-proxmox/roles/pbs_client/README.md

   - `keyfile`: An AES-256 encryption key is generated and saved on the client.
 This key is used to encrypt every backup archive
     - Please make sure to backup this keyfile to an external location. **You will not be able to restore from backup without this key!**
     - The key is stored without password protection to enable automatic backups.
-      Storing the key with password protection wouldn't make any sense, as we would still have to store the password somewhere.
   - `rsa`: Same as above, but a RSA public key is used to encrypt the backup keyfile, which is then appended to every backup.
-    - This allows you to restore from backup with the private key and without needing to know the AES keyfile.
+    - This allows you to restore from a backup with the private key and without needing to know the AES keyfile.
 This is especially useful if you want to reuse an existing RSA keypair.
     - Please make sure to keep a copy of the private key corresponding to the public key around. **You will not be able to restore from backup without this key!**
 - Default: `none`